Keith Babcock and David Paavola are again listed in “South Carolina Super Lawyers,” a national guide to the nation’s leading attorneys.

 Berry was the head of the Richland County Animal Cruelty Prosecution Task Force when he served previously in the Solicitor’s Office for the Fifth Judicial Circuit.
 At the conference in late March, titled “Animal cruelty and fighting investigations: considerations for South Carolina enforcement officers,” Berry covered the whole range of animal cruelty, from individuals with neglected animals chained in their backyards to organized criminal enterprises running dog-fighting operations.
 The free conference was open to law enforcement, animal care and control, humane investigators, code enforcement officers, veterinarians, solicitors, and magistrates.
 More than 40 people participated.
 Berry spoke from his prosecutorial experience, covering such areas as:

 Animal cruelty is an offense that has gained greater attention and resources in recent years, and for good reason, according to Berry.
 Abuse of animals frequently leads to abuse of humans, such as violence against children and spouses.
 It also tends to occur alongside other criminal activities, such as drug trafficking.
 As head of the Animal Cruelty Task Force during his time in the solicitor's office, Berry worked to improve communication and trust between agencies and promoted awareness within law enforcement.
 The task force successfully prosecuted 29 cases over three years.
 In private practice with Lewis Babcock, Berry now represents clients in the areas of fiduciary negligence, business disputes, eminent domain cases, and appellate matters.
-David Paavola and Joe Berry of Lewis Babcock L.L.P. have joined the by-invitation only Owners’ Counsel of America as affiliate members.
+Joe Berry of Lewis Babcock L.L.P. has joined the by-invitation only Owners’ Counsel of America as an affiliate member.
 The organization is a national network of attorneys who practice eminent domain law.

 What is less commonly understood, is that the government can “take” property even where it does not physically take control over land.
 When this happens, landowners are force to assert their rights in a legal action known as an inverse condemnation, which simply means the landowner initiates the lawsuit rather than the government.
 Inverse condemnation actions can be more complicated because the landowner must prove that the government’s actions took their property, where in the typical condemnation that fact is admitted.
 A taking can be proven by showing that the government took some action that physically impacted the property in a detrimental way, or that the governmental body imposed unreasonable regulatory limits on land use that took away economically beneficial uses.
 If the court determines that a taking has occurred, then a jury will decide the amount of just compensation.
 What are some examples of inverse condemnation?
 In order to establish a claim for inverse condemnation, the landowner must show an affirmative, positive, aggressive act of the government.
 This may include water or flooding damage that is the result of a public project such as a street widening or sidewalk improvement, a road closing impacting a property’s access to the public road system, or temporarily or permanently blocking a property owner’s access to the public road system.
 However, where a landowner alleges that the government failed to act, for example by failing to properly maintain public water or sewer systems, Courts have generally not found a basis for an inverse condemnation.
 For example, where property flooding is alleged to be caused by the government’s negligent design of a drainage system or improperly maintained drainage system, or where a sewage spill is alleged to have been caused by a city’s failure to maintain sewer lines, these cases have historically not been successful where the landowner in unable to allege at least one affirmative act that led to the damage they suffered.
 Most recently, in Ray v.
 City of Rock Hill, Lucille Ray brought an inverse condemnation action against the City of Rock Hill, alleging that a stormwater pipe located under her house was causing sinkage and related damage to her property.
 The stormwater pipe had been located under her house and channeling water for over 100 years, and Ray had recognized problems with sinkage for years.
 Typically, a claim with these facts would be time barred by the three-year statute of limitations; however, in this instance, after Ray commenced suit, the city began a project to repair sewer lines near Ray’s property.
 As part of the sewer line project, the city had to cut the stormwater pipes, which temporarily stopped the flow of water under Ray’s house and Ray requested that the city not reconnect the stormwater pipes.
 However, the city ignored Ray’s request and after finishing the project, it reconnected the stormwater lines and water again flowed under Ray’s house.
 This act of reconnection, the South Carolina Supreme Court ruled, was sufficient to constitute an affirmative, positive, aggressive act and maintain an action for inverse condemnation.
 While this was a victory for Ray, the Court limited her potential recovery to those damages caused after the reconnection of the stormwater lines, if any, because all other claims for prior damage were time-barred.
 Inverse condemnation can also result from regulatory actions that cause a landowner to lose all “economically beneficial uses” of their property, which is called a “regulatory taking.”
 Firm co-founder Cam Lewis litigated a landmark case on this issue, Lucas v South Carolina Coastal Council, all the way to the U.S. Supreme Court.
 In Lucas, regulations placed on Mr. Lucas’s property after he purchased it to build homes would have forced him to leave it wholly undeveloped.
 The Supreme Court held that this was a taking.
 Regulatory takings are difficult to establish, as courts generally recognize the public benefits of regulations such as zonings and historic districts, etc. Most regulatory takings cases involve balancing the public benefit as against the harm to the individual landowner.
 If you’ve lost the use of your property due to government action, inaction or regulation, the eminent domain attorneys at Lewis Babcock can help you fight for compensation.
 Contact us to see how we can help.
-From identifying and locating easements to understanding more about eminent domain law, professionals can learn about the complicated ins and outs of these issues during a live, interactive Jan.
-12 online seminar.
+You’ve lucked out, you think.
+While embroiled in a contentious business contract dispute, you’ve learned that a former high-level employee of the opposing party supports your understanding of how the original contract was negotiated and how the parties initially performed their obligations.
+Based on this, you believe she might be the key to concluding the dispute in your client’s favor.

 However, experience tells you that no matter how supportive a witness is during casual conversation, things can quickly change and enthusiasm dampen under the pressure of a deposition.
 Normally, you can prepare your best witness to handle difficult questions and address the weak points of your case that will undoubtedly come out during a deposition.
 Your instinct is to reach out to the former employee, verify her position, possibly obtain an affidavit, and prepare her to handle difficult deposition questions, just like you would with any other witness.
 And yet, you wonder, is this too good to be true?
 Can I really reach out to a former employee of my adversary and prepare her to testify against them?
 Somewhere, deep down, ethics bells are ringing.
 Attorney-client privilege questions are beginning to germinate, and your professional responsibility professor’s grinning face flashes across your mind, which you know means, “It depends.”
 Do the Rules of Professional Conduct permit me to contact a former employee of the opposing party?
 In contentious litigation, you loath giving up any advantage that may tip the balance in your client’s favor.
 A former insider certainly could be such an advantage, so it is worth exploring the question of whether you can contact them.
 This question has three parts: (1) Can I contact a former employee of a represented party?
 (2) If so, are there any limitations?
 (3) Is it worth it?
 Part I – Is it Permissible?
 Assuming the former employee is not a party to the lawsuit and is unrepresented, intuitively, the answer should be “yes.”
 There is not a South Carolina Rule of Professional Conduct directly on point, but if you dig into Rule 4.2[1] - Communication With Person Represented by Counsel, you’ll find Comment 7, which addresses our question.
 In relevant part, Comment 7 states that for represented organizations: (1) Communication is prohibited with a [current] constituent [officer, director, employee, shareholder][2] who: a. supervises, directs or regularly consults with the organization’s lawyer concerning the matter; b. has authority to obligate the organization with respect to the matter; or c. whose act or omission in connection with the matter may be imputed to the organization for purposes of civil or criminal liability.
 (2) Consent of the organization’s lawyer is not required for communication with a former [officer, director, employee, shareholder]; (3) In communicating with a . . . former [officer, director, employee, shareholder] of an organization, a lawyer must not use methods of obtaining evidence that violate the legal rights of the organization.
 See Rule 4.4, Comment [2].[3]
 Comment 7 to Rule 4.2 answers our question.
 You can contact a former employee of a represented organization without permission from the organization’s attorney.
 Good news.
 Part II – Are there Limitations?
 There are other considerations before you proceed.
 South Carolina Bar Ethics Advisory Opinion 01-01 provides additional analysis of Rule 4.2 and concludes that an attorney may contact a former employee without violating Rule 4.2 if the contact is conducted in a manner consistent with other Rules, in particular Rule 4.3 - Dealing With Unrepresented Person, and Rule 4.4 - Respect for Rights of Third Persons.
 In short, compliance with Rules 4.3 and 4.4 may look like the following: Rule 4.3: